balram3429/zombAI-paymentRZP/README.md

 ---

 ## What's Next

-- [ ] Add an email input field on the page so buyer email is captured before payment
 - [ ] Log every purchase to a Google Sheet or SQLite DB
 - [ ] Add WhatsApp delivery (AiSensy) alongside email
 - [ ] Set up a webhook endpoint (`/webhook/razorpay`) as a fallback for missed payments